NiShApOkHaReL/100DaysOfDataScience/README.md

  - Resource: https://coursera.org/share/4ba5d65a3df9d87e99e10296a3030624

 ## Day 15 - Essential Linear Algebra Operations and Transformations
   - Performed common operations on vectors like sum, difference, and dot product.
   - Multiply matrices and vectors.
   - Represent a system of linear equations as a linear transformation on a vector.
   - Calculated the inverse of a matrix, if it exists.

+## Day 16 -